Fire Safety Rules

 - Referral to the Chief Judicial Officer

 * These are the minimal recommended sanctions for violations and are not required.
-Depending on the severity of the incident, students may also be suspended or removed from the residence halls and/or referred to the Vice President for Students for additional sanctions outlined in the College's Code of Conduct Regulations.
+Depending on the severity of the incident, students may also be suspended or removed from the residence halls and/or referred to the Vice President for Student Affairs for additional sanctions outlined in the College's Code of Conduct Regulations.

 Fire Safety Tips